WWF UK: ‘Year of the Tiger’ Christmas appeal 2009

 Background

 To maximise the impact of such a dramatic fall in tiger numbers WWF and Open Fundraising launched a fully integrated emergency appeal to core, mid-value and regular donors.
-In addition, full-page adverts were run across the national press and WWF's on-line networks were activated.
+In addition, full-page adverts were run across the national press and WWF’s online networks were activated.

-Coincidentally, the forthcoming Chinese new-year marked the start of the year of the tiger.
+Coincidentally, the forthcoming Chinese New Year marked the start of the year of the tiger.

 Special characteristics

-The packs avoided a glossy, mass-produced style and deliberately went for a highly personal 'inside track' approach.
-The outers were manilla (and stamped in the case of the mid value pack).
-The usual 'leaflet' was replaced with a photocopied factsheet – demonstrating how WWF can reverse the decline in tiger numbers.
+The packs avoided a glossy, mass-produced style and deliberately went for a highly personal ‘inside track’ approach.
+The outers were manila (and stamped in the case of the mid value pack).
+The usual ‘leaflet’ was replaced with a photocopied factsheet – demonstrating how WWF can reverse the decline in tiger numbers.
 The donation forms were deliberately basic looking.

 The impression WWF were aiming for was a communication prepared in haste and in response to a desperate situation.